TheMarex/ba-thesis/text/4_stabilizer.md

 For rotating the foot around the $y$-axis the same ideas hold.
 As a result we see that additional foot rotation long the $x$- and $y$-Axis have a proportional relationship with the torque around that axis.
-This motivates the definition of the controller proposed by Kajita et. al. The additional rotation angles are can be calculated by the following equations:
+This motivates the definition of the controller proposed by Kajita et al. The additional rotation angles are can be calculated by the following equations:

 \begin{equation}